HL7/fhirpath.js/docs/weight.md

    `CodeSystem`, check for a score extension (for R4) or property (for R5) there.
 5. Look for a score extension (for R4) or property (for R5) in the corresponding `CodeSystem` loaded from the terminology server.

+### Terminology servers

+The `CodeSystem` lookup in step 5 uses the `terminologyUrl` option.
+When `terminologyUrl` is an array of server URLs, the servers are tried in order and the first one that provides the `CodeSystem` is used; that server is then preferred for the follow-up `$lookup` request (for R5 properties) and for later evaluations.
+If no configured server provides the `CodeSystem` - whether a server responds without it or a request fails (e.g. a network/server error) - no score is added for that code.